ybernalg/RNA_editing_multiomic_machinelearning_models_breastcancer/README.md

 ## Key Components of the Project

 ### 1. **Preprocessing**
-   - Data preparation and visualization for:
+   - Data preparation, characterization and visualization for:
      - Gene expression
      - RNA edited sites
      - Tumoral and germline DNA